 - Keep your knees bent throughout the movement

-- For the second variation, you will keep your knees extended when performing the exercise
+- For this variation you will keep your knees extended when performing the exercise

 - Again brace your core and your glute muscles, take a breath and slowly begin to raise your legs with your knees straight